wp-plugins/rootspersona/readme.txt

 == Upgrade Notice ==

 = 1.0.4 =
-BEWARE - if upgrading from previous versions, all data will be lost!
+BEWARE - if upgrading from versions prior to 1.0.4 - All data will be lost!
 It is important to copy the rootsData directory BEFORE upgrading unless you want to start over.
 AFTER upgrading, copy the contents of rootsData to wp-content/rootsPersonaData.

 Reloading your gedcom AFTER performing the above will support additional fucntionality